Multisystem proteinopathy: Signs and symptoms

 Bulbar: MSP patients may experience bulbar disfunction, like difficulty swallowing.

 Autonomic: MSP patients may experience issues bladder and/or bowel function including urgency and incontinence.

 Causes

 Multisystem proteinopathy is caused by a pathogenetic variant in one of the MSP genes, inherited in an autosomal dominant pattern.
 In a small percentage of patients, the disease may have been caused by a de novo (spontaneous) mutation.

 Genetics

 The most common cause of MSP is a missense mutation affecting the valosin-containing protein (VCP) gene, which causes a subtype of MSP known as MSP1.
 MSP1 has been associated with more than 100 heterozygous missense pathogenic variants in VCP.
 A chart of the MSP1 genotype-phenotype correlations has been published in a review article.

-Other pathogenic variants have been identified in HNRNPA2B1, HNRNPA1 and p62/SQSTM1, which cause MSP2, MSP3, and MSP4 (OMIM: 601530), respectfully.
+Other pathogenic variants have been identified in HNRNPA2B1, HNRNPA1 and p62/SQSTM1, which cause MSP2, MSP3, and MSP4 (OMIM: 601530), respectively.
 Additional genes linked to MSP include MATR3, OPTN.

 Diagnosis

 The diagnosis of multisystem proteinopathy is based on the results of genetic testing.
 Genetic testing for VCP and the other MSP genes is recommended if a person is experiencing one or more of the classical clinical presentations of MSP.
 A physical examination and the patient's medical history will help the doctor determine the particular clinical presentations the patient has developed.